eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 As explained :ref:`above <DS_key_concepts>` the *clients* send discovery messages to the *servers* at regular intervals (ping period) until they receive message reception acknowledgement.
 Mind that this period also applies for those *servers* which connect to other *servers*.
+The default value for this period is 450 ms.

 +----------------------------------------------------------------------------------------------------------------------+
 | **C++**                                                                                                              |